cgwalters/coreos-diskimage-rehydrator/README.md

 We also aren't including all the images; e.g. `vmware` is doable but needs some `ova` handling.
 The more images we include here, the better the overall compression ratio will look.

-# Requirement: Bit-for-bit uncompressed SHA-256 match
+# Goal: Bit-for-bit uncompressed SHA-256 match

 Our CI tests the disk images.
+For example, we have extensive tests that exercise the live `.iso`, etc.

-In order to ensure that we're re-generating what we tested, it's very imporant that the uncompressed SHA-256 match.
+In order to ensure that we're re-generating what we tested, ideally the uncompressed SHA-256 checksum matches.

+However, this is not currently done for all formats.
 ## Image differences

 The `-openstack.qcow2` and the `-qemu.qcow2` only differ in the